NikitaKonkov/Game-Engine-CPP/README.md

 ```bash
 ./msysrun.sh debug
 ```
 This will build the project and launch it with GDB.
-You can use the following GDB commands:
+You can find the manual in `/debugger/debugger_manual.md`
-- `run` - Start the program
-- `break main` - Set a breakpoint at the main function
-- `next` - Step over to the next line
-- `step` - Step into a function
-- `continue` - Resume execution until the next breakpoint
-- `quit` - Exit the debugger

 ### Clean Build
 To perform a clean build, which deletes the old build files and does a fresh build, run the build script with the `clean` flag: